Cryptocurrency Has Promise But ‘Screams for Regulation,’ Says Miami Mayor Francis Suarez

 Suarez has long been an advocate for cryptocurrency adoption; after winning reelection in 2021, he announced that his own salary would be paid in bitcoin.
 He has also been an enthusiastic proponent of MiamiCoin, a privately-owned cryptocurrency meant to benefit the city — even after the currency’s value dropped by more than 95 percent.

 However, when discussing the recent collapse of crypto exchange FTX, Suarez acknowledged that the technology “screams for regulation.”
-U.S. legislation tends to be reactive instead of proactive, but the latter might have been able to stop the FTX crash, he added.
+U.S. legislation tends to be reactive instead of proactive, but the latter approach might have been able to stop the FTX crash, he added.

 “I think there should have been regulation on what some of these custodial entities could do with custody assets,” he said.
 “They’re like banks — the kind of assets that they had were enormous — and what they were doing when you when you peel back the layers of the onion is frightening… there’s a reason why some level of regulation exists already in the banking industry.”